net-hasibur/git_demo/README.md

-this is a demo repository.
+this is a demo repository. html css javascript and Dgango.
 Add Main
 Hasibur Rahmangit